25 Ways You're Damaging Your Health and Don't Even Know It

 Most of us were raised believing that drinking fruit juice was actually good for you.
 However, Fidler points out that many fruit juices are loaded with sugar and high fructose corn syrup.
 "There are hardly any connections between the fruits and that beverage," she explains.
 "You are basically only consuming sugar!"

-The Remedy Rx: If you are going to drink juice, look for ones that are 100 percent juice and no added sugar.
+The Rx: If you are going to drink juice, look for ones that are 100 percent juice and no added sugar.
 Better yet, eat a piece of fruit instead, so you get the belly-filling fiber.

 Eating Yogurt with Added Sugar